 To see them moving beneath the water surface is a thing of beauty.
-It is almost angelic the way they propel themselves through the water.
+It is mesmerizing, the way they propel themselves through the water.
 As beautiful as they are some of them can be quite dangerous especially in large numbers.
 Destin has several species of jellyfish depending on the time of year.

 Moon Jellyfish are relatively harmless but can result in skin irritation if handled.
 They are fairly easy to identify as they are completely clear with the exception of four horseshoe shapes in the center forming a flower like design.
 They have four tentacles on its underbelly to capture small marine animals.

 The Cabbage Head Jellyfish can be seen November through April on the Destin shores.
 It can be distinguished by it’s large milky bell-shaped (or mushroom like) head.
 It has short white feeding arms beneath the bell which have very few stinging cells.
 These may cause a slight tingle if touched.

 A Water Jellyfish could easily be missed as it is completely clear.
 There are times however when this species becomes bioluminescent.
 The bottom side of it’s body has ridges around its edges.
 The Water Jellyfish is completely harmless and does not sting at all.

 The Portuguese Man-o-War (aka “blue jellyfish) is now actually a true jellyfish.
 It is actually a group of four different species working in synergy.
 Each animal does it’s part as hunting tentacles, digestive tentacles, the oat and the reproductive organs.
 This species is easily recognizable by its bluish color and it’s long tentacles.
 They are often washed up on shore and should be avoided as they can have a very painful sting even if they appear dead on the beaches.